Highlights for cefixime

-They need to know if you have any of these conditions:\n-bleeding problems\n-kidney disease\n-stomach or intestine problems (especially colitis)\n-an unusual or allergic reaction to cefixime, other cephalosporin or penicillin antibiotics, other foods, dyes or preservatives\n-pregnant or trying to get pregnant\n-breast-feeding
+- an unusual or allergic reaction to cefixime, other cephalosporin or penicillin antibiotics, other foods, dyes or preservatives

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.